jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 In the Virginia plan, with its 374x ratio of demand to consumption charges, there is a much higher incentive to smoothe out the energy profile: the 2 A/C profile at 10.7 hours / day costs 8.9 cents per kWh whereas the 1 A/C profile at 16.1 hours per day costs 7.3 cents per kWh, an 18% decrease.

 #### Commercial-scale Thought Experiment

+Imagine you operate a global streaming-video service whose customers tend to consume your content between the hours of 7pm and 11pm local time.
+If you own your own data centers, you may have a data center in each region so that the data sits geographically close to your customers in that region and has low latency.
+If you pursue this strategy, each data center may only operate around 4 hours per day (7pm to 11pm).

+If latency is not a significant concern (perhaps because users' devices can buffer some amount of content), you may consolidate into only a few large data centers that run nearly all the time.
+7pm to 11pm in many global time zones may result in the up-time of data centers in this strategy operating 16 hours a day.

+The capital costs of constructing fewer vs. many data are clear, but for a large commercial consumer of electricity with data centers, energy costs will also be material.
+Under a plan like Virginia's with high demand costs relative to energy costs, consoilidating into fewer data centers that run 16 hours a day instead of 4 at peak power would lower energy costs by more than 50% (e.g., from $0.169 / kWh to $0.073 / kWh).[^3]

+[^3].
+In a similar vein, always-on data centers like the type used by cryptocurrency miners have a [particularly synergistic relationship](https://www.world-nuclear-news.org/Articles/First-nuclear-powered-data-centre-at-Susquehanna-c) with baseload power operators like nuclear power plants.
+The generator benefits from having a consistent demand without fluctuation from other grid users, and the consumer can thereby receive lower energy prices.

+### Further Work